MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-ap-api.md

 > [!IMPORTANT]
 > You must be a Global Administrator in your Microsoft Azure tenant to complete the initial API onboarding.

-Visit the portal located at <a href="https://dfp.microsoft.com" target="_blank">https://dfp.microsoft.com</a>, sign in, and accept the terms and conditions if prompted.
+Visit the [portal](https://dfp.microsoft.com), sign in, and accept the terms and conditions if prompted.
 This will make sure that Fraud Protection is properly configured within your Azure tenant.
 (You might already have completed this step during initial sign-up.)

 ### Create Azure Active Directory applications
 > [!IMPORTANT]